Friendly0Fire/railjack_guide/content/guide/begin.md

 - **Hull Ruptures** repair by **20%**
 - **Hull Breaches** repair by **30%** and grant temporary invulnerability to the Railjack

-Finally, Hazards consume a resource known as *Revolite*, which will be covered later.
+Finally, Hazards use a consumable known as *Revolite*, which will be covered later.
 Regular Hazards consume **25 Revolite**, while Hull Breaches consume **100 Revolite**.
 If Revolite stocks are insufficient, the Hazard *cannot be fixed.*

 ### Repairing a hazard